tstavropoulos/Musegician/README.md

 # Musegician

-Pronouced like a portmanteau of Magician and Musician - Musegician was designed to feel like extruding a mouthful of gravel through gritted teeth.
+Pronouced like a portmanteau of Magician and Musician - the name _Musegician_ was designed to feel like extruding a mouthful of gravel through gritted teeth.

 The goal of this project is to provide a relatively lightweight and zippy musicplayer with more intelligent playlists.
 Where appropriate and discernable, live recordings will end up nested under their associated studio recording, and the "song" itself is added to playlists.
 There will be a modifiable, global probability when playing a given song that a live recording will be substituted in its place, and this weighting value will be individually modifiable.
 Additionally, songs themselves will have modifiable global- and playlist-specific weights allowing you to tune the distributions without needing to actually cull songs from your music collection.